 Sure, you're thinking, soap?
 SOAP???
 But this isn't the same one you grab at your local drugstore.
-This is the beast of soaps.
-It sloughs off dead skin, it wakes him up, and it keeps skin soft, because it's infused with oatmeal and bran.
+This is the best of soaps.
+It sloughs off dead skin, it wakes him up, and it keeps skin soft because it's infused with oatmeal and bran.
 The best, period.
 Throw in a body lotion to really spruce up his shower.

 The Very Best Gifts for Active Dads

 If dad is trying to get healthier after a year spent mostly indoors, this is the blender to help him do it.
 Unlike the traditional clunky and loud options on the market, this one not only looks pretty rad (and we love the name), but also monitors its blade speed, and makes adjustments to maintain consistent speed and torque.
 Plus, it monitors its own internal temps so it doesn't overheat.
 He pushes a button, and gets a perfect smoothie in a minute.